Randy Kraft: Relationship with Jeff Seelig

 By 1976, Kraft had ended his relationship with Graves.
 Shortly thereafter, he began a relationship with a 19-year-old apprentice baker named Jeff Seelig, and the couple moved to Laguna Hills.
 Although neither man was inclined towards monogamy, the couple considered their relationship permanent.
 Seelig later told investigators that he and Kraft regularly picked up and propositioned hitchhikers who, if willing, would accompany them to their apartment for a threesome.
-However, Seelig was adamant that Kraft had never been violent towards him and had never seen him display violent tendencies.
+However, Seelig was adamant that Kraft had never been violent toward him and he had never seen him display violent tendencies.

-Kraft's relationship with Seelig is believed to be a contributory factor in the sudden lull in murders he is known to have committed.
+Kraft's relationship with Seelig is believed to be a contributory factor in the sudden lull in his murder spree.
 He is not known to have killed again until December 10, 1976.
 The body of the victim, 19-year-old Paul Joseph Fuchs, has never been found.
-Nonetheless, Fuchs' name is clearly listed upon Kraft's scorecard, and he was last seen outside a Long Beach gay bar named "Ripples", which Kraft is known to have frequented.
+Nonetheless, Fuchs' name is clearly listed upon Kraft's scorecard, and he was last seen outside Ripples, a gay bar Kraft is known to have frequented.